anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

        -  7

     *  -  Pages
-       -  The range of target pages delimeted by ;
+       -  The range of target pages delimeted by ';'.
+If set then "Start Page" and "End Page" will be ignored.
        -  1;3;5

     *  -  Password